Bilbao: Flag

 The definition of the maritime flag in 1845 was assumed by the population, who accepted it as their own, and so did the city council.
 At the inauguration of the Bilbao-Miranda de Ebro railway line, it was already used as a symbol of the town's representation, being permanently adopted in 1895 although no resolution has been adopted for this purpose.

 Although it has always been assumed by the municipal institution and citizenship, at the beginning of the 20th century it was discussed in a municipal plenary session about the determination of a flag for the town.
-There was talk about "the use of the crimson color of the Lordship of Biscay, or of the cross of Saint Andrew" but without reaching any resolution to the effect.
+There was talk about "the use of the crimson colour of the Lordship of Biscay, or of the cross of Saint Andrew" but without reaching any resolution to the effect.

 History

 Prehistory

 Remains of an ancient settlement were found on the top of Mount Malmasín, dating from around the 3rd or 2nd century BC.
 Burial sites were also found on mounts Avril and Artxanda, dated 6,000 years old.
 Some authors identify the old settlement of Bilbao as Amanun Portus, cited by Pliny the Elder, or with Flaviobriga, by Ptolemy.